Anway001/ReelCart/README.md

 # Zomato Clone

 ## Overview
-A full-stack food discovery prototype inspired by Zomato that pairs a short-form vertical video feed with partner tooling.
-The project exposes a Node.js/Express API backed by MongoDB and a React 19 + Vite frontend that renders immersive reels, supports likes and saves, and offers food partner utilities such as video uploads and profile pages.
+A full-stack food ordering and discovery platform inspired by Zomato, featuring separate entertainment reels and an explore page for ordering.
+The project exposes a Node.js/Express API backed by MongoDB and a React 19 + Vite frontend with grid-based food browsing, cart functionality, and comprehensive partner management tools.

 ## Features
-- **Immersive food feed**: Infinite-style vertical reel experience with smooth wheel navigation, auto-play, comments, likes, saves, and share actions.
+- **Entertainment Reels**: Vertical reel feed for food discovery entertainment with likes, saves, comments, and shares.
+- **Explore Page**: Grid view of latest foods added by partners, with add-to-cart functionality for easy ordering.
 - **Saved collection**: Dedicated `/saved` page mirroring the feed to browse only saved dishes with live unsave pruning.
-- **Partner tooling**: Food partners can upload dish videos, manage details, and share branded profile pages with aggregated stats.
+- **Partner tooling**: Food partners can upload dish videos, manage details, add categories/tags, set prices/stock, and share branded profile pages with aggregated stats.
 - **Authentication**: Separate flows for diners and food partners with JWT cookies, password hashing, and logout endpoints.
 - **Personalized metadata**: Backend enriches food responses with `isLiked`, `isSaved`, `likeCount`, and `saveCount` so the UI preserves state across reloads.
+- **Cart & Orders**: Users can add items to cart, checkout with COD, view order history, and track order status.
+- **Inventory Management**: Stock tracking with `availableQuantity` and atomic decrement to prevent overselling.
+- **Order Management for Partners**: Partners can view and update order statuses (preparing → on_the_way → delivered).
+- **Related Items**: "More like this" recommendations based on shared tags and popularity.
+- **Search**: Real-time search filtering by food name or tags.
 - **Media storage ready**: ImageKit service integration scaffolded for secure video uploads via in-memory multer storage.

 ## Tech Stack